Requesting Routes

 So to request a route from Falklands to Rothera, for example:

-This will request the route from the server running at example-polar-route-server.com
+This will request the route from the server running at http://example-polar-route-server.com

 , and initiate a route calculation if one is not already available.

-The utility will then request the route's status every 120
+The utility will then monitor the job status every 120

 The HTTP response from each request will be printed to stdout.

-Once the route is available it will be returned, or if 10 attempts to get the route have passed, the utility will stop.
+Once the route is available it will be retrieved and returned, or if the maximum number of attempts have passed, the utility will stop.

 By making HTTP requests